StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 ## Packet Expiration {#expiration}

-One approach that is sometimes used, is to send packets tagged with an expiration time, and if they have spent too long waiting in the outgoing queue then they are automatically discarded without even being sent.
+One approach that is sometimes used is to send packets tagged with an expiration time, and if they have spent too long waiting in the outgoing queue then they are automatically discarded without even being sent.